This website will be updated on a regular basis; please check it frequently.

 will all be available on the LAW Exams course in Canvas.
 Please only select the course in which you are writing an exam, and download those exam questions only.
 Questions will be removed from Canvas once all students are finished writing the exam in a given course.

 - Preparation Time – While exams are held remotely, 10 minutes of preparation time has been given to all students, in order to download, print, or otherwise set-up for your exam once the exam has been made available online through Canvas.
 Preparation time cannot be used for writing exam answers.
 You may open exam questions during preparation time.
 You may open exam questions on the same laptop/computer on which you are writing your exam answers OR on a separate device.
 You may also print the exam questions if you prefer to review in hard copy.
 The preparation time is intended to be used by students to prepare themselves to write their remote exam.
 The exam reading and writing time length will be indicated on the exam questions coversheet.

-NOTE: exam questions will be auto-released in Canvas at exactly 9:00am (upper year exams) and 1:30pm (first year exams).
-Your 10 minutes of preparation time will begin at that time, not before, and the time allotted for the exam reading and writing time as described on the coversheet begins after the 10 minutes of preparation time.
+NOTE: exam questions will be auto-released in Canvas at exactly 9:00am for all exams held in the summer of 2020.
+Your 10 minutes of preparation time will begin at that time, not before.
+The time allotted for the exam reading and writing time as described on the exam coversheet begins after the 10 minutes of preparation time.
 Unless you hear differently from your professors prior to the date and time of your exam, you must follow exactly the instructions on the coversheet of the exam.
 That means that preparation time is for preparation only (no writing!), reading time is for reading only (no writing!), and writing time is for writing.

 For example, for a 9am exam that is 3 hours of writing time with an additional 15 minutes for reading time, your timeline would be as follows: